Sicos1977/ThumbsDBReader/README.md

 What is ThumbsDBReader
 =========

-It is nothing more then a simple library that reads an ics file and converts it to html
+It is nothing more then a simple library that reads an thumbs.db file, extract the images from it and puts them in an html table so that you can view them.

 Read and convert
 ============